 Only if this method returns successfully, the execution will happen.

-The entry point-based approach allows for a clean separation between verification and execution, and keeps accounts' logic simple.
-It enforces the simple rule that only after validation is successful (and the UserOp can pay), the execution is done, and also guarantees the fee payment.
+The EntryPoint-based approach allows for a clean separation between verification and execution, and keeps Smart Contract Accounts' logic simple.
+It enforces the simple rule that only after validation is successful and the UserOperation can pay, the execution is done and only done once, and also guarantees the fee payment.

 The next step is protecting the bundlers from denial-of-service attacks by a mass number of UserOperations that appear to be valid (and pay) but that eventually revert, and thus block the bundler from processing valid UserOperations.